btcpayserver/btcpayserver-doc/Invoices.md

-The invoices page lists the invoices from all stores and [apps](apps.md).
-It cumulatively sorts invoices by date and allows plenty of customization options for better management.
+The invoices page lists the invoices from all stores and [apps](apps.md) and [payment requests](http://PaymentRequests.md).
+It cumulatively sorts invoices by date and allows plenty of customization options for a better invoice management.

 ## Managing Invoices